 For a free legal consultation, call 404-400-4000

-A Georgia Accident Lawyer Can Help You Sue for Property Damages
+Contact a Car Accident Lawyer to Sue for Property Damages

-If you were in an accident without bodily injuries but suffered significant property damage, don’t assume you can’t recover your costs.
+If you were in an accident without bodily injuries but suffered significant property damage, do not assume you cannot recover your costs.
 Instead, contact John Foy & Associates for help.
-We can provide a free consultation to review your case and determine how to recover your property damages.
-Call us at (404) 975-2979 now.
+Known as The Strong Arm across Georgia, we aggressively negotiate with insurance companies for the most compensation available for your property repairs or replacement.